arturskaufmanis/arturskaufmanis/README.md

-## Hi there, I am Arturs Kaufmanis👋
+## Hi there 👋
-Cybersecurity proffessional
-Welcome to my GitHub profile.
-I am cybersecurity professional with an extensive experience in militrary and law enforcement.
+My name is Arturs Kaufmanis.
+Over the years I have been working in law enforcement and military which made me curious and proceed to cyber security due to the latest trends and crime patterns.